SC5/serverless-deployment-ansible/README.md

 ![deployment flow](https://raw.githubusercontent.com/SC5/serverless-deployment-ansible/master/flow.png)

 1. Create artifact from the Serverless service that contains parameterized CloudFormation Jinja2 template and functions package
+2. Create artifact from other services, e.g. website frontend
-2. Upload artifact to S3 (or Artifactory or other file system).
+3. Upload artifacts to S3 (or Artifactory or other file system).
-3. Download artifact with Ansible
+4. Download artifact with Ansible
-4. Extract and create environment specific CloudFormation templates
+5. Extract and create environment specific CloudFormation templates
-5. Deploy stack to AWS
+6. Deploy stack to AWS

 ## Build